docker-mailserver/docker-mailserver/docs/content/config/security/ssl.md

 !!! note

-    `/etc/letsencrypt/live` stores provisioned certificates in individual folders named by their FQDN (_Fully Qualified Domain Name_). `docker-mailserver` looks for it's certificate folder via the `hostname` command.
-The FQDN inside the docker container is derived from the `--hostname` and `--domainname` options.
+    `/etc/letsencrypt/live` stores provisioned certificates in individual folders named by their FQDN.

+    Make sure that the entire folder is mounted to `docker-mailserver` as there are typically symlinks from `/etc/letsencrypt/live/mail.example.com` to `/etc/letsencrypt/archive`.

 !!! example